 Two major efforts to characterize and assess US grazinglands have engaged NRCS, ARS and university personnel.

-The National Resources Inventory a statistical survey of land use and natural resource conditions and trends on U.S. non-Federal lands.
+The National Resources Inventory is a statistical survey of land use and natural resource conditions and trends on U.S. non-Federal lands, including both cropland and pasture, as well as rangeland.

 Pasture CEAP